krmanik/Anki-xiehanzi/README.md

  No, I have just implemeted existing js library HanziWriter in Anki and Ankidroid.

  #### Did it work on mobile?
  Yes, It is working.
-But you have to select card template carefully or download [Sample Deck](https://github.com/infinyte7/Anki-maobi/blob/master/HSK%20Anki%20apkg/Write_Chinese.apkg?raw=true).
-[Read More](https://github.com/infinyte7/Anki-xiehanzi/blob/master/Create%20new%20Deck%20From%20Scratch.md)
+But you have to select card template carefully or download [Sample Deck](https://github.com/infinyte7/Anki-maobi/blob/master/HSK%20Anki%20apkg/Write_Chinese.apkg?raw=true). <br>[Read More](https://github.com/infinyte7/Anki-xiehanzi/blob/master/Create%20new%20Deck%20From%20Scratch.md)

  #### Does it work offline?
  No, It will not work offline.